What are paginated reports in Power BI Premium?

 Report from a variety of data sources

 A single paginated report can have a number of different data sources.
 It doesn't have an underlying data model, unlike Power BI reports.
-For the initial release of paginated reports in the Power BI service, you create embedded data sources and datasets in the report itself.
-For now, you can't use shared data sources or shared datasets.
+You create embedded data sources and datasets in the paginated report itself.
+You can't use shared data sources or shared datasets.
 You create reports in Report Builder on your local computer.
 If a report connects to on-premises data, after you upload the report to the Power BI service, you need to create a gateway and redirect the data connection.
-Here are the data sources you can connect to at this time:
+Here are some of the data sources you can connect to:

-- Azure SQL Database and Data Warehouse (via Basic and oAuth)
+- Azure SQL Database and Azure Synapse Analytics (via Basic and oAuth)